henkman/rs2bundle/README.md

 set launch options in steam to `-nostartupmovies`

 # server browser configuration
-- create file serverbrowser.yaml
+- create file serverbrowser.json
-- put key: $yourkey into it
+- put {"key": "$yourkey"} into it
 - $yourkey is [the key from steam](https://steamcommunity.com/dev/apikey)